FeaturesHow It WorksPricingBlogGuide

 Stage 4 — Synthesis

 This is the AI step.
-The context-augmented findings get sent to Anthropic Claude, with a prompt that asks: given these findings and this user context, produce a structured report covering an executive summary, prioritized findings, supplement and lifestyle recommendations, drug-gene interactions, carrier status notes, and a monitoring schedule.
+The context-augmented findings get sent to Anthropic Claude, with a prompt that asks: given these findings and this user context, produce a structured educational report covering an executive summary, prioritized findings, lifestyle and supplement-form considerations, and educational notes about drug-gene interactions you may want to discuss with a clinician.

 A few specific design choices matter here: